 Now let’s look at some of the advanced use cases that can be achieved by integrating the Aviatrix platform with AWS Cloud WAN.

-Aviatrix simplifies multi-cloud connectivity using Multi-Cloud Network Architecture (MCNA).
-AWS Cloud WAN can integrate with Aviatrix Transit to extend connectivity to workloads/services hosted in other cloud providers.
-Aviatrix Transit gateways interconnect between clouds using patented high performance encryption (HPE).
-The HPE can be established over the public internet or dedicated private underlay.
+AWS Cloud WAN can integrate with Aviatrix Transit to easily extend connectivity to workloads and services hosted in other cloud providers.
+Aviatrix Transit gateways interconnect between clouds using patented High Performance Encryption (HPE).
+The HPE can be established over the public internet or a dedicated private underlay.
 Meanwhile, all traffic transiting through the Aviatrix data plane benefits from deep visibility with Aviatrix CoPilot.

-Network segments defined within AWS Cloud WAN can be extended to other clouds using Aviatrix Multi-Cloud network domains.
-This allows you to seamlessly connect workloads with identical security postures between clouds like VRF-lite.
-Customers can also use Aviatrix Micro-Segmentation to define and apply access control on the traffic within the same network segment across clouds.
-Traffic between clouds and network segments can be easily inspected and filtered by next-generation firewalls using the Aviatrix Transit Firenet Solution.
+Network segments defined within AWS Cloud WAN can be extended to other clouds using Aviatrix Multi-Cloud Network Domains.
+This allows you to seamlessly connect workloads with identical security postures between clouds.
+Customers can also use Aviatrix Distributed Cloud Firewall to define and apply access control on the traffic within and between network segments across clouds.
+Traffic between clouds and network segments can also be inspected and filtered by next-generation firewalls using the Aviatrix Transit Firenet Solution.